janmonschke/janmonschke.github.com/content/blog/2020-06-02-wedding-website/index.md

 `setIsComing` is called when the `form` changes and it sets the user's `isComing` value based on the current value of the form.
 It does that by calling the `update` function of the user's document reference that is passed in to this component.

-> Document references also have a `set()` method but that one will change the structure of the document to whatever you are passing in as the first parameter and it's easy to accidentally override a document like that.
-If you wanted to achieve the above result with `set` you would have to call it with all values: `set({ ...user.data(), isComing: true })`.
+> Document references also have a `set()` method but that one will change the structure of the document to whatever you are passing in as the first parameter and it's easy to accidentally override a document like that.<br/>If you wanted to achieve the above result with `set` you would have to call it with all values: `set({ ...user.data(), isComing: true })`.

 ```jsx
   const { isComing } = user.data();